davidmalawey/openBox/downloads.md

 Every good design begins with an evaluation stage and benchmarking.
 If you want to invent something that helps the community, please start with benchmarks.
 In the benchmarking process for an OpenBox-related design, start with the catalog & technical drawings below.

-**USA Handy Box Specifications by Brands**

 ## Data
 Understand the data provided with commercial parts.
 This section aims to enable you to perform research quickly and understand the context of various manufacturer-provided documents.
 Find simple definitions below, followed by images of samples.

-**sell sheet** is usually a 1-pager with imagery of the application of the product & important specificatons for the customer.
+* **sell sheet** is usually a 1-pager with imagery of the application of the product & important specificatons for the customer.
-**customer drawing** is a mechanical drawing which includes relevant specs for _integration_ of the part, rather than _manufacturing_ of the part.
+* **customer drawing** is a mechanical drawing which includes relevant specs for _integration_ of the part, rather than _manufacturing_ of the part.
-**spec sheet** is the page for technical information broader than the drawing.
+* **spec sheet** is the page for technical information broader than the drawing.
 What is the mass?
 The part series number?
-**catalog page** features the part inside the catalog, along with the part family, variations, and part-number tables.
+* **catalog page** features the part inside the catalog, along with the part family, variations, and part-number tables.

 - ![customer drawing image](img/data_customerDrawing.jpg)
 - ![sell sheet image](img/data_sellSheet.jpg)